status-im/infra-role-restic-backups/README.md

 ```
 The `-i` flag sources `/home/restic/.bashrc` which holds the repo settings.

+# Pruning

+By default a timer runs daily which cleans up backups to keep only the most recent 30.

+You can modify this by setting `restic_pruning_retention`.

 # Security

 The repository is encrypted using a password derived from the Resitc master password hashed with sha512 using the hostname as salt: